mirage/ocaml-solo5/README.md

 In `PREFIX/lib/findlib.conf.d`:

-- `solo5.conf`: ocamlfind definition of the cross-compilation switch.
+- `solo5.conf`: ocamlfind definition of the cross-compilation toolchain.

 ### Usage

-The installed compiler is able to build solo5 executables.
-The solo5 bindings (xen, hvt, spt, ...) is chosen at link time, using the solo5-specific `-z solo5-abi=XXX` compiler/linker option.
+The installed compiler is able to build Solo5 executables.
+The Solo5 bindings (xen, hvt, spt, ...) are chosen at link time, using the Solo5-specific `-z solo5-abi=XXX` compiler/linker option.
 Linking an executable with no bindings results in a _dummy_ executable.